This story is about my Dad and Mum on their second trip back home together, but without us kids as we had all settled down.

 On the 1st October, they arrived in Miami, but only for a short time and then they boarded an American Airlines plane bound for Caracas, Venezuela.
 They stayed there for 3 weeks catching up with Dad's nephews and neices and a few special friends.
 One of them was his best friend Luigi who he had also gone to school with and got up to mischief with when he was a teenager.
 The smile on Dad's face said it all.
 They left there with amazing memories.

 Then on 22nd October, they arrived in Dallas Fort Worth for a short time and then off to Los Angeles where they would let themselves go.
-They went off to Disneyland where they went crazy on all the rides like they were young teenagers in love.
+Mum was so happy that she stayed at the Regent Beverley Wilshire which is where 'Pretty Woman' was filmed.
+They also went off to Disneyland where they went crazy on all the rides like they were young teenagers in love.
 Mum just followed Dad as he wanted to do anything and everything.
-Maybe one day I wont be so scared of rides.
+Maybe one day I won't be so scared of rides.

 I'm so happy that Mum and Dad got to experience this amazing trip together.
-Dad actually bought a movie camera with him and I was so proud that he knew how to use it as he bought back amazing memories of their trip.
-There were no iphones back then and the camera was quite heavy, but not only did he manage to work it out, he did an amazing job with it.
+Dad actually bought a movie camera with him and I was so proud that he had learnt how to use it as he bought us back memories of their trip.
+There were no iphones back then and the camera was a little heavy, but not only did he manage to work it out, he did an amazing job with it.
 My Dad was pretty clever when he believed in himself.
 Now, I get to share these memories and they will live on with my two boys, Sam and Luke and their families one day.